METALS – MULTIPLE CLASSIFICATIONS (IARC 2A, 2B)

 Canadian Production and Trade

 There are several Cobalt mining and refinery operations currently operating in Canada.
-Vale produced 1,362 t of refined cobalt metal at its Port Colborne refinery in Ontario in 2014.
-Vale’s cobalt originated from company-owned nickel sulfide mines at Sudbury (Ontario), Thompson (Manitoba), and Voisey’s Bay (Labrador).
+Vale produced 1,675 t of refined cobalt metal at its Port Colborne refinery in Ontario in 2017 as well as 1,231 t of refined cobalt at the Long Harbour, NL, refinery .
+Vale’s cobalt originated from company-owned nickel sulfide mines at Sudbury (Ontario), Thompson (Manitoba), Voisey’s Bay (Labrador), and abroad.
 Glencore reported that 800 t of the cobalt produced at its Nikkelverk refinery in Norway originated from concentrates produced from its mines in Sudbury and Raglan (Quebec).
 The Fort Saskatchewan refinery in Alberta, a joint venture of Sherritt and General Nickel Co.
-S.A., produced 3,210 t of cobalt as metal powder and briquettes in 2014.
+S.A., produced 3,601 t of cobalt as metal powder and briquettes in 2017.

-In 2015, Canada was responsible for 6.3% of global cobalt mine production and was ranked as the third largest global cobalt mine producer.
+In 2021, Canada was responsible for 2.5% of global cobalt mine production and was ranked as the sixth largest global cobalt mine producer.

 t = tonne